-If you’re a G Suite enterprise customer, when Google flips the switch for you this month Meet’s noise cancellation feature will be on by default.
-You will have to turn it off in settings when you want “noise” to come through.
+If you’re a G Suite enterprise customer, when Google flips the switch for you this month Meet’s noise cancellation feature will be off by default.
+You will have to turn it on in settings when you want to filter out “noise.”
 On the web, you’ll click the three dots at the bottom right, then Settings.
 Under the Audio tab, between microphone and speakers, you’ll see an extra switch that you can turn on or off.
 It’s labeled “Noise cancellation: Filters out sound that isn’t speech.”

 Google decided to put this switch in settings, as opposed to somewhere visible during a call.
 And there is no visual indication that noise is being canceled out.
 This means noise will be canceled out on calls and people won’t even be aware it’s happening, let alone that the feature exists.
 We asked Lachapelle why those decisions were made.

 “There’s some people that would perhaps want us to show like ‘Look at how good we are.
 Right now your noise is being filtered out.’
 I guess you could bring it down to user interface considerations,” Lachapelle said.
 “We’ve done a lot of user testing and interviews of users.
 We had users in labs last year before confinement, where we tested different models on them.
 And that combined with — you can see Meet doesn’t have buttons all over the place, it’s a fairly clean UX.
 Basically, my answer to your question would be, it’s based on the user research we’ve done, and on trying to keep the interface of Meet as clean as possible.”